-There are two Amazon business credit cards.
-The first is the Amazon Business American Express Card, which gives 3% cash back on Amazon and Whole Foods purchases.
-The other is the Amazon Business Prime American Express Card, which is reserved for Prime members and gives 5% back on Amazon and Whole Foods purchases.
+Yes, there are two Amazon business credit cards.
+The first is the Amazon Business American Express Card, which gives 3 points / $1 spent on Amazon and Whole Foods purchases.
+The other is the Amazon Business Prime American Express Card, which is reserved for Prime members and gives 1 - 5 points per $1 spent on Amazon and Whole Foods purchases.
 Both versions of the card also give 2% cash back at U.S. gas stations, at U.S. restaurants, and on wireless phone service purchased directly from U.S. providers.
 And there’s 1% back on everything else.

 There’s also an ongoing promotion for the Amazon Business credit cards: New cardholders get a $100+ Amazon.com gift card after approval ($125 for Business Prime).

 Amazon business credit cards are designed specifically for small business owners.
 They are true credit cards, not charge cards, which means it’s possible to carry a balance between months.
 Cardholders can also choose to forgo earning rewards in favor of a 0% interest payment plan for 60 days (non-Prime) or 90 days (Prime) on all Amazon purchases.

 To get a business credit card, you must provide your Tax ID Number (TIN) or Employer ID Number (EIN) along with your Social Security number on the business credit card application.
 To qualify, a business credit card applicant must also be an owner, officer or partner of a business, which may include sole proprietorships, independent contractors and non-profits, in addition to corporations, partnerships and LLCs.
 Then, if you get approved for a business credit card, your card will list your company’s name in addition to your own.… read full answer